When Is the Best Time

-In 2021 – probably until late fall – reservations are required to drive into Yosemite between 6 am and 4 pm.
-You need a day pass for Yosemite unless you use YARTS, obtain a wilderness permit, use an authorized tour, or have an in-park camping or lodging reservation.
+In 2022, from May 20 until September 30 – reservations are required to drive into Yosemite between 6 am and 4 pm.
+You need a day pass for Yosemite unless you used YARTS, obtained a wilderness permit, used an authorized tour, or had an in-park camping or lodging reservation.

 The reservation is valid for one day.
 You only need one reservation per vehicle, regardless of the number of persons.
 Read more here: Yosemite Official NPS – Entrance Reservations.
 You do not need a reservation if you use the regional transportation system YARTS or book an authorized tour (see below).